marciopocebon/epkg/README.md

 # About entynet packager

-    INFO: Entynet Packager (epkg) is a packager containing all Entynetproject Organization projects and installation
-    rules for them.
-Entynet Packager is intended to help user to properly install Entynetproject Organization projects.
+    INFO: Entynet Packager (epkg) is a packager that contains all Entynetproject Organization projects and installation rules for them.
+Entynet Packager is intended to help the user properly install Entynetproject Organization projects.

 # How to install epkg